bloominstituteoftechnology/node-testing1-guided-solution/README.md

   })
   ```

-**wait for students to catch up**

 - Time to start implementing the Car class, but we'll build it using the `TDD workflow`.

   ```js
   describe('Car class', () => {})
   ```

-## Introduce TDD
+## Introduce TDD and the red-green-refactor cycle

-- find an [image that depicts the TDD workflow](https://centricconsulting.com/wp-content/uploads/2018/07/TDD1.jpg), and show it as you explain how TDD works.
+- Find an [image that depicts the TDD workflow](https://centricconsulting.com/wp-content/uploads/2018/07/TDD1.jpg), and show it as you explain how TDD works.

 ## Test the Car

-- add the first test for the Car class.
-It should break.
+- Add the first test for the Car class.
+It should break:

   ```js
     it('TDD starts with a failing test', () => {